La Salle College Alumni

 CLASS OF 1992 - 25 Year Reunion

-The Class of 1992 25 year reunion will be held on Saturday 18 November 2017 commencing at 7pm at the Woodbridge Hotel.
-Please contact Natalie Insley on 0417 956 223 for more information and to RSVP or visit the La Salle Class of '92 25 Year Reunion Facebook page.
+The Class of 1992 25 year reunion was held on Saturday 18 November 2017 at the Woodbridge Hotel.
+Please contact Natalie Insley on 0417 956 223 for more information or visit the La Salle Class of '92 25 Year Reunion Facebook page.

 The Class of 1994 reunion was held in October 2014.
 Should you wish to register your name for future events, please contact email@example.com or call 9449 0635.
 Alternatively please email Nicole Richardson firstname.lastname@example.org